-The program is administered in accordance with the gift provisions of the income tax law and with the advice of an expert committee, the Committee on Taxation Incentives for the Arts.
+The Program is administered by the Ministry for the Arts in accordance with the gift provisions of the income tax law.

 Cultural Gifts Program and the Resale Royalty Scheme

-The Australian Government's resale royalty scheme, which commenced on 9 June 2010, entitles visual artists to 5% of the sale price when their artworks are commercially resold for over $1000.
+The Australian Government's resale royalty scheme, which commenced on 9 June 2010, entitles visual artists to five per cent of the sale price when their artworks are commercially resold for over $1000.
 The scheme is established under the Resale Royalty Right for Visual Artists Act 2009.

 Transfers of artwork made through the Cultural Gifts Program do not qualify as commercial resales under the resale royalty scheme as there is no monetary consideration paid for the transfer.
 Any tax deduction that could be claimed through the CGP is a separate tax matter and does not count as monetary consideration for the purposes of the transfer of ownership of the artwork.